 One thing I do like about this specific pair of goggles is the wide outrigger.
 This is the portion of the goggle where the straps actually attach.

 Having a wide outrigger means the strap can wrap around the helmet more easily.
 This is an often-overlooked feature on goggles.
+The Sinister X6’s are the best snowmobile googles under $200.

 How to Choose the Best Snowmobile Goggles for You